ovh/docs/pages/platform/kubernetes-k8s/etcd-quota-error/guide.en-asia.md

 section: Diagnostics
 ---

-**Last updated 14 December 2022**
+**Last updated 14th December 2022**

 ## Objective

-ETCD is one of the major component of a Kubernetes cluster.
-It's a distributed key-value database that allow to store and replicate cluster state.
+ETCD is one of the major components of a Kubernetes cluster.
+It's a distributed key-value database that allows to store and replicate cluster state.

 ![Kubernetes components](images/kube-components-schema.png){.thumbnail}